Skip to main content

 Errors: import is blocked

-Daintree collects every validation error in a single pass and reports them together, so you see all the issues at once rather than one-at-a-time.
+Daintree collects every validation error in a single pass and reports them together, so you see all the issues at once instead of one at a time.

-• Invalid accent-rgb — this token is the one exception to the CSS-color rule and expects a comma-separated RGB triplet like "62, 144, 102", with each component being an integer between 0 and 255.
+• Invalid accent-rgb: this token is the one exception to the CSS-color rule.
+It expects a comma-separated RGB triplet like "62, 144, 102", each component an integer between 0 and 255.

 Accepted CSS color formats for any color token: